Do covariates explain why these groups differ? The choice of reference group can reverse conclusions in the Oaxaca-Blinder decomposition: Real-data example: Gender gap in ICU data

 \textbf{Two different conclusions.} We report the OBD for each reference group in \cref{tab:hr_q2_decomposition}.
-We next interpret the substantive conclusions we might draw from each direction.
-First, consider the case with women as the reference.
-The explained component is positive ($0.021$), with a statistically significant difference from 0.
+We next interpret the substantive conclusions we might draw from each reference group.
+First, consider women as the reference.
+The explained component is positive ($0.021$), with a statistically significant difference from zero.
 This result suggests that differences in admission covariates place men at higher mortality risk.
 A medical practitioner might therefore examine whether various factors before admission differ across gender; these factors include early differences in blood flow and circulation, underlying disease burden, or overall severity at admission.

-Second, consider the case with men as the reference.
-The explained component is negative ($-0.007$), though the difference from 0 is not statistically significant.
+Second, consider men as the reference.
+The explained component is negative ($-0.007$), though the difference from zero is not statistically significant.
 In this case, the observed covariate differences seem to predict \emph{lower} (or equal) mortality for men relative to women rather than higher.
 In other words, the same covariates would now be interpreted as offering men a slight mortality advantage.
 This interpretation is substantively different than the interpretation that results from using women as the reference.